mrlesmithjr/ansible-drbd/README.md

 Debian Stretch and Ubuntu Xenial contains DRBD in kernel, and supports Heartbeat.
 They have the most out of the box support for the defaults.

 DRBD packages for CentOS can be built from [linbit](https://www.linbit.com), or from [ELREPO](http://elrepo.org/) repository.
-These should be included in the `drbd_additional_packages` list.
+These should be included in the `drbd_rpm_packages` list.
 See vagrant-box-templates `playbook.yml` examples below.

 Heartbeat is available for CentOS6, but not for CentOS7.
-Heartbeat is now optional through a toggle.
+Heartbeat is now optional through a toggle `drbd_use_heartbeat`.
+You will be required to handle reboots and failover by other means.
+Toggle is `true` by default.

 The behaviour of loop disk partitions is has only become more consistent in later linux distributions.
-To maintain compatibility, the option to toggle off parted entirely.
+To maintain compatibility, the option to toggle off parted `drbd_use_parted` is provided.
+Toggle is `true` by default.

 ## Dependencies